NeuralNetworkVerification/Marabou/README.md

 ```
 The compiled binary will be in *./src/engine/marabou.elf*.

-The Python interface requires *pybind11* to be installed.
-Once installed, it is sufficient to run:
+The Python interface requires *pybind11*,  in addition to building Marabou, run:
 ```
 cd maraboupy
 make